Ovarian cysts

 At a glance

-• Ovarian cysts are small sacs that develop in the ovaries.
+• Ovarian cysts are small sac-like structures in the ovaries.

-• Most of these cysts develop as a result of hormonal changes occurring during puberty or menopause.
+• Most of these cysts develop as a result of hormonal changes during puberty or menopause.

-• Ovarian cysts only rarely cause noticeable symptoms and generally don’t need to be treated.
+• Ovarian cysts usually go unnoticed and rarely need to be treated.

 • They sometimes affect the menstrual cycle, and very big cysts can be painful.

-• Ovarian cysts can be removed in a procedure called laparoscopy.
+• If necessary, ovarian cysts can be removed in a procedure called laparoscopy.

 Introduction

 Ovarian cysts are fluid-filled sacs in the ovaries.
-Some have tissue inside them.
+Some have tissue inside them instead.
 The cysts are surrounded by a capsule and usually about the size of a cherry.
 Most ovarian cysts go away on their own.

-These cysts often develop due to normal hormonal changes in puberty or during menopause.
-Sometimes ovarian cysts are already there at birth or are caused by something else, but that’s much less common.
+These bubble-like cysts often develop due to normal hormonal changes in puberty or during menopause.
+Sometimes they are already there at birth or are caused by something else, but that’s much less common.

 It is estimated that about 10 out of 100 women have ovarian cysts.
-They are usually non-cancerous (benign) and rarely cause problems, so they generally don’t need to be treated.
+They are usually benign (not cancer) and rarely cause problems, so they generally don’t have to be treated.
 Surgery is only very rarely needed.

 Symptoms

 Most women who have ovarian cysts don’t know that they have them.
-But some cysts cause dull pain in the lower abdomen (pelvic pain).
+But some cysts cause dull pain in the lower belly area.

-Ovarian cysts can also lead to problems with the menstrual cycle, such as heavy or irregular periods, or spotting (abnormal vaginal bleeding between periods).
-Menstrual cycle problems occur if the cyst produces sex that cause the lining of the womb to grow more.
+Ovarian cysts can also lead to problems with the monthly menstrual cycle, such as heavy or irregular periods, or spotting (abnormal vaginal bleeding between periods).
+Menstrual cycle problems occur if a cyst produces sex that cause the lining of the womb to grow more.

 Very large cysts may push against the bowel or bladder.
-This can lead to a swollen tummy, a feeling of fullness and pressure, pain when urinating, or constipation.
+This can lead to a swollen belly, a feeling of pressure, pain when urinating, or constipation.

 Causes